neuronsimulator/nrn/docs/hoc/modelspec/programmatic/topology/secref.rst

-        is used in a context like \ ``sref.parent { statement }`` just like a normal section name and does NOT need a section_pop If there is a chance that a section does not have a parent then :meth:`SectionRef.has_parent` should be called first to avoid an execution error.
+        is used in a context like \ ``sref.parent { statement }`` just like a normal section name and does NOT need a section_pop If there is a chance that a section does not have a parent then :hoc:meth:`SectionRef.has_parent` should be called first to avoid an execution error.
         Note that the parent is the current parent of sref.sec, not necessarily the parent when the SectionRef was created.